TREVOR MATTEA

 School Board Meetings

-Following our project, some students decided to accompany me to school board meetings, which were held twice a month and open to the public.
-During the meetings, trustees and district employees discuss issues, such as budgets, facilities, and curriculum.
-So that students can access more material and fully participate in the meetings, I sat with them and took notes on the proceedings in order to define new words, provide helpful analogies, and answer their questions.
+After our project, some students chose to accompany me to school board meetings, which were held twice a month and open to the public.
+During these meetings, trustees and district employees discussed issues like budgets, facilities, and curriculum.
+To help students access more of the material and fully participate in the meetings, I sat with them, took notes on the proceedings, defined new words, provided helpful analogies, and answered their questions.

 • March 5, 2015 Meeting